 You end up removing a ton of calories, too.

-And thus, less total calories end up being eaten.
+And thus, fewer total calories end up being eaten.

 And it’s this, above all else, that makes low carb diets “work.”